ogobrecht/ploc/README.md

   - Wrapped in a code block the Signature of the package, function, procedure...
   - Depending on the number of items (configurable) a TOC is generated in front of the document

 Many words...
-Here the rendered output of our example package:
+Here the converted output of our example package:

 ~~~md
 # PACKAGE DEMO